 Two major changes to automatic extension (revalidation) took effect on April 1, 2002.
 The two changes are:

 - Citizens of states that sponsor terrorism cannot use the "automatic revalidation" provisions at all.
-The DOS has identified seven ineligible countries; they are: Cuba, Iran, Iraq, Libya, North Korea, Sudan, and Syria.
+The DOS has identified three ineligible countries; they are: Iran, Sudan, and Syria.

 - If a person applies for a visa of any kind at a U.S. embassy or consulate while visiting Canada, Mexico, or the Caribbean, that person is not permitted to return to the U.S. under the "automatic revalidation" provisions.

 H-1B nonimmigrants should understand that as long as you are maintaining valid H-1B status, you can remain in the U.S. if your visa stamp has expired.
 International travel, however, is a personal choice, and this change may prompt persons to think carefully about their travel plans.

 If you decide to travel using the automatic extension of visa provision, you must:

 - NOT surrender your I-94 card when you leave the U.S.